MacRoberts and coronavirus – Supporting You, Your Families & Your Businesses

 On behalf of everyone at MacRoberts, we wish you all the very best and look forward to seeing you again.

-COVID-19 Coronavirus: Irritancy Restrictions Extended Prior to the coronavirus pandemic, tenants under a commercial lease could be evicted for non-payment of rent on as little as 14 days’ notice using irritancy provisions.
+COVID-19 Coronavirus: Irritancy Restrictions to be Extended Further Prior to the coronavirus pandemic, tenants under a commercial lease could be evicted for non-payment of rent on as little as 14 days’ notice using irritancy provisions.